Please note:

-Please note: We have recently upgraded our software.
-If you cannot see your list of permits after logging in, you will need to clear your browsing history or use a different browser (Edge, Chrome, FireFox) and log in again.
-The new permitting portal system supports Google Chrome, Firefox, and Microsoft Edge.
-Internet Explorer is no longer a supported browser.
-The system is not designed for mobile iOS or Android platforms.
+- If you cannot see your list of permits after logging in, you may need to clear your browsing history or use a different browser (Edge, Chrome, Firefox, Brave) and log in again.

 In order to access the permitting portal, you must have a working email address.